Towards Instance-Wise Calibration: Local Amortized Diagnostics and Reshaping of Conditional Densities (LADaR): Methodology

-The rate of convergence of $\widetilde F(y|\x)$ to the target distribution $F(y|\x)$ is given by Corollary~\ref{cor:rate}.
-Algorithm~1 details the \texttt{Cal-PIT} procedure for computing the PIT-CDF from calibration data, and for constructing recalibrated PDs, CDEs and prediction intervals.
-In practice, we employ a scheme where we, for each $\x$ of interest, first evaluate $\widetilde F(y|\x)$ across a grid $G$ of $y$-values, and then use splines to interpolate between these values.
-By differentiating the spline functions, we finally obtain $\widetilde f(y|\x)$, our estimate of the recalibrated CDE at $\x$.
+Algorithm~1 details the \calpit procedure for computing the PIT-CDF from calibration data, and for constructing recalibrated CDEs and prediction intervals.
+In practice, for each $\x$ of interest, we first evaluate $\widetilde F(y|\x)$ across a grid $G$ of $y$-values, and then use linear or spline-based interpolation scheme to calculate the derivatives to finally obtain $\widetilde f(y|\x)$, our estimate of the recalibrated CDE at $\x$.